Perdiga/boilerplate-node-lambda/{{cookiecutter.lambdaFolderName}}/src/README.md

 ## How to run locally

+### Using AWS SAM

-1 - Install AWSSAM
+1. Install AWSSAM
+2. Run `npm run sam:start`

+### Using node

+ 1. Update the event variable on `utils/debug.js`
-2 - Run `npm run run`
+ 2. Run `npm run start`

 ## How to debug

+### Using AWS SAM

+This simulates an API Gateway request

+Slower; Faster to change the event;

-1 - Install AWSSAM
+1. Install AWSSAM
-2 - Run `npm run run:debug`
+2. Run `npm run sam:debug`
-3 - Call your api endpoint
+3. Call your api endpoint
-4 - Click on VSCode Debugger to attach the debugger
+4. Click on VSCode Debugger and select `Attach to SAM CLI`

+### Using node

+This simulates more like when you open the aws console and test a lambda using an event

+Faster; Slower to change the event;

+ 1. Update the event variable on `utils/debug.js`
+ 2. Click on VSCode Debbugger and select `Start and Debug`

+### Debug tests

+This is very helpful when you are stuck trying to understand why the test is not passing

+1. Click on VSCode Debbugger and select `Debug Tests`

 ## How to ensure quality

 ### Tests

-1 - Run `npm run test`
+1. Run `npm run test`
 or
-1 - Run `npm run test:silent`
+1. Run `npm run test:silent`

 ### Lint

-1 - Run `npm run lint`
+1. Run `npm run lint`

 ## How to deploy

+### Manually to AWS

+1. Run `npm run package`
+2. Upload the zip file under `dist\lambda` to the AWS lambda
+3. Ensure that the lambda handler is configured to `handlers/awsHandler.handler`

+### Using AWS SAM